False membership rate control in mixture models: Introduction

 This issue is critical in applications where misclassifications come with a high cost for the user and should be avoided.
 This is for example the case for medical diagnosis, where an error can have severe consequences on the individual's health.
 When there is too much uncertainty, a solution is to avoid classification for such individuals, and to adopt a wiser ``abstention decision'', that leaves the door open for further medical exams.

 In a supervised setting, classification with a reject (or abstention) option is a long-standing statistical paradigm, that can be traced back to \cite{chow70}, with more recent works including \cite{herbei06,bartlett08,wegkamp2011support}, among others.
 In this line of research, rejection is accounted for by adding a term to the risk that penalizes any rejection (i.e., non classification).
-However, this approach does not provide a prescribed control of the classification error among the classified items (those that are not rejected).

-More confidence in the labelling can be brought via conformal prediction, \cite{vovk1999machine,vovk2005algorithmic}, see also \cite{angelopoulos21b} for a review.
-This generic technique can be applied to supervised classification for producing confidence sets for the label vector.
-However, such inference does not incorporate the abstention rule.
-Very recently, \cite{denis20} proposed a conformal approach with a rejection option.
-The method consists in minimizing the probability of misclassification conditionally on the fact that it has been classified, while controlling the probability of being classified.
-This brings a safety guarantee on the label assigned to the classified items.
+Recently, still in the supervised setting, \cite{geifman17} and \cite{angelopoulos2021learn} have considered the problem of having a prescribed control of the classification error among the classified items (those that are not rejected).
+In these works the proposed method consists of thresholding the estimated class probabilities estimated by a pre-trained classifier, in a data-driven manner.
+Both of these works provide the guarantee that the resulting selective classifier has its true risk bounded by a prescribed level with high probability.